 This is one of my favorite spots on all the tours.
 It is secret because it is enclosed by limestone walls.
 No one will ever know that exists unless you enter it through a tiny hole.
 The boat stopped in the middle of the sea and told us to swim.
 The water is deep, maybe 7 meters or more.
 I’m afraid of the deep sea, but all fears were gone when swimming through the hole was required.
 The current was strong but the guides helped us, as we enter the hole.
 Once inside, we saw a beach surrounded by beautiful rock formations.

-Another one of my favorites, Star beach is called because of its star-shaped beachhead.
+Another one of my favorites, Star Beach is called because of its star-shaped beachhead.
 We really didn’t land on the beach but just stayed near it to have our lunch.
 While the boatmen were preparing our lunch, We were allowed to snorkel around the area.
 Caryl stayed in the boat and I jumped into the water.
 Once I lowered my head underwater, I saw different kinds of fish surrounding me.
 It felt like being inside an aquarium.
 I was amazed at what I have seen.
 I was afraid of the deep blue sea, but this lets me stay there for a long time.

 Hidden Beach was our last stop for our Tour C. Named Hidden because it is covered by walls of rock formations, which again, can be accessed through a hole.
 At that time, it was hard to swim because of the low tide and a lot of sea urchins.
 We just took the time to take pictures of the place.

 For dinner, we ate at a restaurant by the beach, called Sea Jane Resto Bar.
 After a very tiring day, we want to splurge on food.
-We ordered seafood and made sure nothing left.
+We ordered seafood and made sure nothing was left.
 A day has ended again, we return back to our lodging and made sure to regain energy.

 This was our last island hopping tour.
 We have seen many scenic places and we want more.
 We thought of getting Tour B or D but decided to stick to our itinerary.

-Next post will be about our unforgettable experience going to and in Nacpan Beach. 😀
+The next post will be about our unforgettable experience going to and in Nacpan Beach. 😀